dikortis/LetsTalkETC/Episodes/Episode_13.md

  I mean just as how if
-just how do we use it in this specific case and we needed the pattern just for have it in a defensive fashion we we have a no intention of stopping others in using a similar technology we just applied for the for the pattern to have as a defensive asset that's it
+just how do we use it in this specific case and we needed the pattern just for have it in a defensive fashion we have a no intention of stopping others in using a similar technology we just applied for the pattern to have as a defensive asset that's it

 **Christian Seberino:**
+okay I understand well
+yes I think
-okay okay okay I understand okay well um yeah thank you I think you've I think you've answered all my questions I think people have a better idea of how Stamper e works it seems the fact that it's free and there's a global need Universal need for for your services I would think that we're going to be hearing a lot from you in the near future sounds like you have a great business
+you've answered all my questions I think people have a better idea of how Stamper e works it seems the fact that it's free and there's a global need Universal need for your services I would think that we're going to be hearing a lot from you in the near future sounds like you have a great business